 Lake and catchment response to Holocene environmental change: spatial variability along a climate gradient in southwest Greenland.
 Journal of Paleolimnology, vol. 48(1), 209-222. doi>2012.

-- Oral presentation: The QRA Postgraduate Symposium (2009).
+Law, A.C., Anderson, N.J. and McGowan, S. (October 2009).
 The role of climate in determining ontogeny trends of low Arctic lakes, south-western Greenland.
+The British Diatomist Meeting, Freshwater Biological Association, Windermere, UK.
+Oral presentation.

-- Oral presentation: The British Diatomist Meeting (2009).
+Law, A.C., Anderson, N.J. and McGowan, S. (August 2009).
 The role of climate in determining ontogeny trends of low Arctic lakes, south-western Greenland.
+The QRA Postgraduate Symposium, Manchester University, UK.
+Oral presentation.

 - Charlotte Briddon.
 2016.
 Investigating aquatic community response during the anthropocene at Tasik Chini, Malaysia.
 Unpublished MSc thesis, Keele University.